Dynatrace/perform-2022-hotday/Getting_started_with_Dynatrace_Digital_Experience_Management/content/08_script_best_practices/index.md

-## Scripting Best Practices
+## Scripting Best Practices (Optional)

-This module is a bonus module where we will deploy an EasyTravel script that follows our best practices (validations, readable names)
+This module is an optional module where we will deploy an EasyTravel script that follows our best practices (validations, readable names)

 ### Creating Your Own Synthetic Monitor